 But the Ides of March actually has a non-threatening origin story.
 Kalends, Nones and Ides were ancient markers used to reference dates in relation to lunar phases.
 Ides simply referred to the first full moon of a given month, which usually fell between the 13th and 15th.
 In fact, the Ides of March once signified the new year, which meant celebrations and rejoicing.

-Yet, when heroes in movies, books and television shows are faced with the Ides of March, it’s always a bad omen and is never good news.
+Yet, when heroes in movies, books and television shows are faced with the Ides of March, it’s always a bad omen.
 Several television shows have had episodes named “The Ides of March.”
 And it’s never good news.

 In 1995 alone, the Ides-related episode of “Party of Five” was based around a cocaine-related death and featured a near-incident involving drunk driving.
 “Xena: Warrior Princess” had its protagonist facing threats from an ominous vision that showed her and her travel partner, Gabrielle, put to death by crucifixion.
 And Homer Simpson’s rise to power within the ancient secret society known as the Stonecutters in The Simpsons episode “Homer the Great” leads to his self-proclamation as a God.
 In warning him of his inevitable downfall, Lisa plays the part of the soothsayer, quoting “beware the Ides of March.”
 Homer simply says “No,” and laughs it off (much like Caesar did in the play) but, like Caesar, he soon experiences a swift undoing.